San Francisco Shock 4 – 0 Florida Mayhem

 (San Francisco Shock 2 – 0 Florida Mayhem)

-The first point of Nepal was close between these two teams.
+st point of Nepal was close between these two teams.
 Perhaps only because the Shock were completely boggled by the composition that Florida Mayhem ran on this map.
 Florida opted to forego a main tank and a flex support in order to run five DPS.
 A composition that according to Overwatch League statistician ‘CaptainPlanet’, has never been played before.
 Mayhem was able push the Shock off of the point three times, however it was Mr Reliable GOATS that triumphed in the end.
 The Shock took Nepal Village 100% to 88% because of the sheer sustain they had on the point.

 On the second stage of this map, it was a little more standard from the Mayhem.
 Both teams showcased their standard Winston GOATS and where this series was a mirror, the San Francisco Shock looked oppressive and dominant like no other.
 This stage of Nepal was not close, and the Mayhem did not look like they were going to win any one of the team fights on this map.
 The Shock took an early and relatively easy 1-0 in the series.